Skip to content

 Summary

-A release starts as a RC Branch cut from master at freeze time.
-Once a RC Branch is cut, master can be unfrozen and development can continue.
-RC Branch is a rolling release that accepts bug fixes.
-The bug fixes should be cherry-picked back to master branch.
-Once the RC Is stable, A Final release as a branch named after its version.
-A release is never merged to master.
-Once a release is complete, it only should be updated for severe bugs and severe security vulnerabilities.
+A release starts as a RC branch cut from main at freeze time.
+Once a RC branch is cut, main can be unfrozen and development can continue.
+RC branch is a rolling release that accepts bug fixes.
+The bug fixes should be cherry-picked back to main branch.
+Once the RC is stable, a final release as a branch named after its version.
+A release is never merged to main.
+Once a release is complete, it only should be updated for severe bugs and security vulnerabilities.
 A release is only maintained until the next release.

 1. Forum Communication